Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 ![Data sources tab](../../Assets/Screenshots/EDI/Operation/DataSourcesList.png "[Data sources tab]")

 Use the *Data sources* tab both to define the attribute set that you want to use for the attribute set mapping of the EDIFACT message and to do the mapping.
+This tab is only visible if you have successfully saved both the settings and the file settings in the corresponding tabs.

 **LIST Exporter definition sources**